 Fish specimens should be transported to the laboratory live or in ice-cooled boxes for further diagnosis.
 Fish collected from remote areas should be anesthetised and can be fixed in normal 10% formalin or 10% phosphate-buffered formalin for at least 1-2 days.
 The fixed specimens are then transferred to double-layer plastic bags with formalin-moistened tissue paper.
-The bags containing moist specimens are sealed and sent to the laboratory.
+The bags are sealed and sent to the laboratory in semi-dry conditions.